ff14hunt/XIV-Hunt/ISSUE_TEMPLATE.md

 ?

+### Is there anything in the log view that might be help identify the issue?

+---

+?

 ### Steps to reliably reproduce the behaviour?

 ---

 ?

-### If it concerns a hunt or F.A.T.E. report, on which world and time(incl. timezone) would the report have been made?
+### If it concerns a hunt or F.A.T.E. report, on which world and time (including timezone) would the report have been made?

 ---